azf99/face-spoofing/README.md

 # face-spoofing

-The progran is written to score 10 different frames and then display the average score.
+The program is written to score 10 different frames and then display the average score.

 #  Requirements
 tensorflow==1.14.0